kstenerud/dogma/kbnf.md

 Identifiers must start with a letter, and can contain letters, numbers and the underscore character.
 The [builtin function names](#builtin-functions) are reserved.

-The general convention is to use all uppercase identifiers for "background-y" things like whitespace and separators to make them easier to gloss over.
+The general convention is to use all uppercase identifiers for "background-y" things like whitespace and separators to make them easier to gloss over (see [the KBNF grammar document](#the-kbnf-grammar-in-kbnf) as an example).

 ```kbnf
 identifier           = (identifier_firstchar & identifier_nextchar*) ! reserved_identifiers;